hakanxt/delete-image-from-file-with-python/README.md

 # python-
-removing images not in csv file (from database)
+removing images not in csv file